Aug 23, 2021

 More often than not, switching things up is a positive.
 There are two main types of angles: informational and personal opinion.

 Transitioning between the two is a good way to create a wide range of quality work.
-Whether developing and/or maintaining a fluid or systematic transition, offering a mix will provide different perspectives and separate takeaways.
+Whether developing and/or maintaining a fluid or systematic transition, offering a solid mix of approaches will provide different perspectives and separate takeaways.

 Rooted in fact, informational content imparts knowledge.
 Think tips, tutorials, and lessons.
 More light and loose, pieces based on personal opinion express thoughts and feelings.
 Think social commentary.